bakame-php/http-structured-fields/README.md

 echo $list;                //'(:SGVsbG8gV29ybGQ=: 42.0 42)'
 ```

-Once again, the builder pattern can be achieved with a combinason of
+Once again, the builder pattern can be used via a combination of the `new`
-using the `new` named constructor and the using any of the following
+named constructor and the use any of the following modifying methods.
-modifying methods.

 ```php
 $list->unshift(...$members): static;